Prottoy-Dev/Multi-Agent-System-for-Instagram-Content-Creation/README.md

 - Setup: Imports necessary libraries and configures the LLM (OpenAI in this case).
 - Image Generation Tool: Defines a tool using diffusers and the "segmind/SSD-1B" model to generate images based on text prompts and saves them locally.
 - Agent Definition: Defines four agents:
-    >Researcher: Gathers information on the topic.
+    -- Researcher: Gathers information on the topic.
     >Writer: Creates short-form and long-form Instagram captions.
     >Reviewer: Polishes and finalizes the captions and hashtags.
     >Image Generator: Creates image prompts and uses the image generation tool.